Code of Behaviour

 Students who live close to the school may go home for lunch if they have received permission from the Deputy Principal.
 This permission is only granted on receipt of the completed form and on the strict understanding that the student concerned will go home for lunch and not remain in close proximity to the school grounds.
 Permission to go home may be given for designated days or everyday but once given it is assumed the student will be off the premises.
 Permission to go home for lunch may be withdrawn if the privilege is abused.

-Students with appointments arranged during school-time must present a written request to the Form Teacher on the morning of the appointment and complete the permission to leave form on the APP before 8.30 am on the day of the appointment.
+If a students has an appointments arranged during school-time their parent/guardian must complete the permission to leave form on the APP, before 8:30 am on the day of the appointment.
 When leaving or re-entering the premises, students must sign the appropriate book in the Main Office and leave by the main gate.

 Students and parents/guardians should note that a student leaving the premises during school-time without permission, or failing to sign out, is a serious offence and will result in a detention automatically and may, if repeated, may result in a suspension for the student.